firebase/firebase-admin-python/README.md

 # Firebase Admin Python SDK

+Firebase Admin Python SDK enables server-side (backend) Python developers to integrate [Firebase](http://firebase.google.com) into their services and applications.
+Currently this SDK provides Firebase custom authentication support.
+Other Firebase APIs will be added soon.

 ## Unit Testing
 We use [pytest](http://doc.pytest.org/en/latest/) for writing and executing unit tests.
 Download pytest 3.0.6 or higher using pip.